7 Reflections From 30 Years in Business

 As business owners, we get what we tolerate.

-Too many times manufacturers hire for skill level in machining, set-up, or design, while ignoring attitude, emotional health, and interpersonal skills.
-As business owners we need to hire not just smart people, but those with a humble and teachable spirit.
+Too often, manufacturers hire for skill level in machining, set-up, or design while ignoring attitude, emotional health, and interpersonal skills.
+As business owners, we need to hire not just smart people but those with a humble and teachable spirit.
 If someone is right about everything, they can’t learn.
 Top “A” team players are humble enough to ask for coaching and welcome opportunities to learn.

 5 – Investing in Your Team